jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 F5 Declarative Onboarding (DO) uses a declarative_ model to initially configure a BIG-IP device with all of the required settings to get up and ready, this includes system settings such as licensing and provisioning, network settings such as VLANs and Self IPs, and clustering settings if you are using more than one BIG-IP system.

 A declarative model means you provide a JSON declaration rather than a set of imperative commands.
-The declaration represents the configuration which Declarative Onboarding is responsible for creating on a BIG-IP system.
+The declaration represents the configuration that Declarative Onboarding is responsible for creating on a BIG-IP system.
 You send a declaration file using a single Rest API call.

-Declarative Onboarding can be used to onboard a BIG-IP; however, it can also be used for configuration adherence, making sure system settings like DNS, NTP and user accounts state is always configured correctly.
+Declarative Onboarding can be used to onboard a BIG-IP; however, it can also be used for configuration adherence, making sure system settings like DNS, NTP, and user accounts state is always configured correctly.

-This lab uses a Declarative Onboarding declaration to build out two BIG-IP clusterd units.
+This lab uses a Declarative Onboarding declaration to build out two BIG-IP clustered units.

 .. seealso:: DO CloudDocs_ Page

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using `Chrome` open the bookmark folder `Automation Toolch.` then open tabs to each BIG-IP system, they are currently in a default configuration (No Configuration).
-These units have a management IP address and are sitting at the Setup Utility ready to accept configuration.
+These units have a management IP address and are sitting at the Setup Utility ready to accept the configuration.

 ..
 Note:: This would be the configuration of a new BIG-IP (Virtual or Hardware).